 The Group Option Is Greyed Out

 If the Group option in the right-click menu is greyed out, or Ctrl+G does nothing, at least one of your selected elements is a type that cannot be grouped.
-Common culprits include Wix app widgets such as Wix Bookings, Wix Stores product grids, and Wix Events blocks.
+Common causes include Wix app widgets such as Wix Bookings, Wix Stores product grids, and Wix Events blocks.
 Deselect the app element, select only the standard elements (text, images, buttons, shapes), and try grouping again.
 You can then manually position the app widget next to the group.

 Grouped Elements Look Different After Publishing